rolling-scopes-school/tasks/tasks/minesweeper/README.md

 `Basic (required):`

-- initially, `body` in the index.html file must be empty, **all necessary elements are generated using JS**
+- initially, `body` in the index.html file must be empty (only script tag is allowed), **all necessary elements are generated using JS**
 - the design should be adaptive (or responsive) from _(500px <= width)_.
 It is acceptable to change the appearance for the mobile version (for example, hide the buttons in the burger menu)
 - the default size of the frame is 10x10 with 10 mines.
 - the player should be able to click on cells to reveal them.
 If the cell contains a mine, the game is over.
 If the cell does not contain a mine, the number of mines in the surrounding cells should be displayed